Sungai Buloh Hospital

-Sungai Buloh Hospital (HSB; Hospital Sungai Buloh) is a secondary and tertiary hospital located in Sungai Buloh, Petaling District, Selangor, Malaysia.
+Sungai Buloh Hospital (HSB; Hospital Sungai Buloh) is a secondary and tertiary services rural general hospital located in Sungai Buloh, Petaling District, Selangor, Malaysia.
 The hospital covers an area of 130 acres.
+The main complex of the hospital with approximately 141,000 sqft of gross built-up.
 The hospital serves the districts of Gombak, Petaling and Kuala Selangor with a combined population of more than 2.80 million.

 Background

-HSB is developed in 1999 and has been initiated to meet the needs of the growing population and also to reduce the influx of patients at Hospital Kuala Lumpur.
+HSB was developed in 1999 and has been initiated to meet the needs of the growing population and also to reduce the influx of patients at Hospital Kuala Lumpur.

 The hospital was built by contractor, Tunas Selatan Sdn Bhd and costs RM 1.3 billion.